W7k-J/W7k-J.github.io/w7kTools/Viewer.md

 ## Licenses for Students

-If you are a student who cannot afford to buy the license for Drafter, please [contact me](mailto:jw@w7k.pl) and I will get you one!
-In return please share the knowlage about my tool with you peers and collegues, and write a honest review on Autodesk App Store!
+If you are a student who cannot afford to buy the license for Viewer, please [contact me](mailto:jw@w7k.pl) and I will get you one!
+In return please share the knowledge about my tool with you peers and colleague, and write a honest review on Autodesk App Store!

 # List

 # Trial version

-Please don't hesitate to contact me on linkedin if you think about buying multiple licenses and need to show how the tool works to the directors etc.  I will try to help.
+There is 30days trial on Autodesk App Store.
+Still please don't hesitate to contact me on linkedin if you think about buying multiple licenses and need to show how the tool works to the directors etc.  I will try to help.

 ## Versions
 [back to LIST](#list)
 Version 1 was published at XXXX-XX-XX.
-Works on Autodesk Revit 2020 - 2024.
+Works on Autodesk Revit 2020 - 2025.

 ## Known Problems
 [back to LIST](#list)